immers-space/activitypub-express/README.md

   a collection changes.
   * If it is an actor collection (e.g. followers), the Update object will be the `OrderedCollection` itself.
-Other servers can verify ownership by checking that Actor object of the sender contains a reference to the collection.
+Other servers can verify ownership by checking that the `Actor` object of the sender contains a reference to the collection.
   * If it is an activity collection (likes/shares), the Update object will be the activity itself with the collection objects embedded.